CSPB3308-Team/productivity-backend/README.md

 Once your containers are up and running, you need to set up the database schema by applying migrations.
 Migrations allow you to track and update database structure changes over time. `Migrate` and `Upgrade` make scripts are used to manage database / schema changes.

 #### Database Sync: First-Time Setup
-If this is your first time setting up the database, you need to create and apply initial migrations by running the following commands:
+If this is your first time setting up the database, you need to apply existing migrations by running the following commands:
-- `make migrate`
 - `make upgrade`

 #### Database Sync: Adding New Features
 If you make changes to your models (e.g., adding a column or modifying a table), you also need to:
 - `make migrate`
 - `make upgrade`

+And then commit the new migration file, will show up under `migrations/versions/<some-uuid-auto-migration>.py`

 #### Database Sync: If Someone Else Pushes a New Migration?
 If a teammate updates the database schema and commits a new migration file (will show up under `migrations/versions/<some-uuid-auto-migration>.py`), you only need to run `make upgrade`.
 This will sync your local database with the latest schema.